ansible/mazer/README.md

 This will install the geerlingguy.nginx role to ~/my-ansible-content/geerlingguy/nginx/roles/nginx

+### Installing collections in 'editable' mode for development

 ### Using mazer installed roles in a playbook (requires 'mazer_role_loader' ansible branch)

 Before running this example, install the roles required via mazer.
 Use '--force' if some of the roles are already installed by mazer.